 Currently there are proposals by the French and UK Data Protection authorities, by the German “Privacy Forum” and others.

 In the first part of the workshop (90 minutes) researchers and practioners from several disciplines will present scientific findings on Privacy Impact Assessment and Data Protection Impact Assessment respectively.
 One aim is to learn from each other’s approaches.

 In the second part (60 minutes) a round table of stakeholders (policymakers, representatives of civil society and industry, etc) will discuss their perspectives on the data protection impact assessment and which extent scientific findings may help to deal with societal and political challenges

 Part 1: Presentations by

-- Michael Friedewald, Fraunhofer ISI, Germany, Forum Privacy and Self Determined Life in a Digital World
+- Michael Friedewald, Fraunhofer Institute for Systems and Innovation Research, Germany, Forum Privacy and Self Determined Life in a Digital World

 - Raphaël Gellert/Niels van Dijk, Vrije Universiteit Brussel, Belgium, Brussels Laboratory for Data Protection & Privacy Impact Assessments

 - Defining a risk to a right: Challenges and caveats